AdvaithRavishankar/X-Ray-Pnemonia-Identification/README.md

 I trained the networks until a pleateau and recorded the data.
 Then, I used the trained model to predict on the test data, noting its accuracy.

 # Results
+After training till a plateau, these were the results for each network (Validation Accuracy Against Epoxh)
 <p align ="center">
   <img src="./statics/comparison.png">
 </p>

+Post Training, the were teseted on the test data data where each model performed as such:

 <p align ="center">
   <img src="./statics/results.png">